 Yes, in moderation.
 Salmon contains many essential nutrients that babies need to thrive, including vitamin D (often deficient in babies), iron, selenium, and zinc.
-Salmon is also one of the top seafood sources of omega-3 fatty acids, including DHA, which makes up a large percentage a baby’s brain and is critical for visual and cognitive development.4
+Salmon is also one of the top seafood sources of omega-3 fatty acids, including DHA, which makes up a large percentage of a baby’s brain and is critical for visual and cognitive development.4

-When shopping for salmon, look for wild-caught fresh salmon from Alaska, which tends to be low in toxins.7 Wild Alaskan salmon varieties include Chinook (King), Chum, Coho, Pink, and Sockeye.
+When shopping for salmon, look for wild-caught fresh salmon from Alaska, which tends to be low in toxins.5 Wild Alaskan salmon varieties include Chinook (King), Chum, Coho, Pink, and Sockeye.
 Canned salmon is an excellent option, too—just be sure the can is marked “no salt added” or “low sodium” as well as “BPA-free”.
 Canned fish can be high in sodium—which, in excess, is not good for babies or adults alike—and BPA is a chemical used to line the interior of cans and pouches that can disrupt your baby’s hormone levels and bodily functions.